estuary/flow/site/docs/reference/Connectors/capture-connectors/amazon-redshift.md

 ## Flow CDC and the "/_meta/op" Field

 Estuary Flow uses a special field called "/_meta/op" for the purposes of Change Data Capture (CDC).
 This is essential for capturing and processing data changes from your Amazon Redshift cluster.

-### Understanding the "/_meta/op" Field

 The "/_meta/op" field takes specific values based on the type of operation that has occurred on a record.
-It provides valuable information about whether a record has been inserted, updated, or deleted within your source database.
+It provides information about whether a record has been inserted, updated, or deleted within your source database.

 ### Values for "/_meta/op"